julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 ---

-## The Guide
+## The Guide: 13 Protection Workings

-It is a structured collection of 13 herbal home protection workings, based on this exact framework.
+It is a structured collection of herbal home protection workings, based on this exact framework.

 It includes: